Victorian Equestrian Interschool Series - HANDBOOK

-3. The Series is made up of four separate Events to be held on 25th February hosted by Hillcrest Christian College, 5th May hosted by St Pauls Anglican Grammar School, 1st September hosted by Toorak College and 27th October hosted by Flinders Community Christian College.
+3. The Series is made up of four separate Events to be held on 14th March 2014 hosted by Hillcrest Christian College, 16th May hosted by Toorak College, 5th September hosted by St Pauls Anglican Grammar School and 24th October hosted by Haileybury.

 4. Each Event is made up of four components:

 · Two individual dressage tests for which sashes will be awarded,

 · An InterSchool Dressage Jackpot competition in which the results from each of the two tests for each horse/rider combination are combined to determine the Jackpot Winner and Runner Up for which a Jackpot Winner rosette and Runner Up rosette will be awarded,

 · An InterSchool Dressage Series competition where the placings from 1st to 10th in the Jackpot for each Section will attract Series points.
 The Series Winner for each ISD Section will receive a trophy rug and tri-colour sash, the Runner up will receive a Saddle cloth and sash, and place getters up to 6th will receive a sash.